mwroffo/pantabot/README.md

 * should be good to go, but if not, please open an issue with a screenshot of your error message.

 ## Configuration:
+* On first use of this app, fill out completely the appropriate fields for Jira and Github authentication.
+To make panta securely remember your password, check the "remember this password" boxes.
+Then post your first issue.
 * Copy config-boilerplate.js as config.js and substitute (1) your valid login for Jira server or Jira cloud, as well as (2) your valid GitHub login.
+Your new issues will show as posted by this username.
 Recommended: instead of a username and password, create a GitHub ["personal access token"](https://github.com/settings/tokens).
 GitHub can then automatically revoke a token that is accidentally commited into a public repository; GitHub does not do this with passwords.
 * Copy j2g-username-map-boilerplate.json as j2g-username-map.json, and list the users in your organization, mapping jira-username keys to github-username values.
 * In the `fetchXML` function in `panta.js`, edit the `url` variable to reflect your Jira instance's XML `HTTPS GET` link.